-Superb all-round technical and leadership skills combined with charismatic client service will help you climb the ranks to Chief Steward/ess or Interior Manager.
+Superb all-round technical and leadership skills combined with charismatic client service are essential in yacht Steward/ess jobs and will help you climb the ranks to Chief Steward/ess or Interior Manager.
 Your skillset will have been honed along the way thanks to wonderful mentors on reputable yachts and continued learning.

 Yacht Steward/Stewardess jobs require at least basic STCW10 certificates, a Medical Fitness exam and ideally Food Health & Hygiene Level 2 as well as Silver Service proficiency to carry out this role.
 A newcomer should also offer transferable skills from land-based hospitality employment such as a chalet season or having worked in fine dining establishments.
 Hotel and Tourism graduates are warmly welcomed in the profession.